 2. Beckfoot Packhorse Bridge to Harden Road

 Cross over the packhorse bridge and take a right turn just after it through a hole in the wall to find yourself in a field.
 Then go up the river bank towards a house at the top.
 Walk in front of the house keeping to the path above the river bank – please be considerate to the house owners and only leave footprints!
-Go through the narrow hole in the wall and follow a path in the woods.
-When you've reached some steps, go right and you should arrive in a meadow close to the river and see a green tubular steel foot bridge.
+Go through the narrow hole in the wall and you’ll enter a stretch of woodland that forms part of the Bradford Pennine Gateway National Nature Reserve – a designated NNR protecting the river corridor and its wildlife along this section of the Aire.
+Follow the path through the woods and when you’ve reached some steps, go right and you should arrive in a meadow close to the river and see a green tubular steel foot bridge.
 This bridge was erected in 1951 for the Festival of Britain.
 Do not cross the river on the bridge, stay on its left hand side and walk across the meadow towards a path in the woods which will lead you to Harden Road.

 3. Harden Road to Five Rise Locks